 - 1 ½ pounds large shrimp, peeled and deveined

 - 4 ounces Greek feta cheese

 - Put 4 tablespoons olive oil in a wide skillet over medium heat.
 Add shallots and garlic, season with salt and pepper and cook, stirring, until softened, about 5 to 8 minutes.
 Lower heat as necessary to keep mixture from browning.

 - Add tomatoes to skillet.
 Increase heat to medium-high.
 Season with salt, pepper, and red pepper flakes.
 Cook, stirring regularly, for ~10 minutes (or until tomoto mixture has reduced).
 Transfer mixture to a shallow baking dish (we use a 9”x13” Pyrex).

-- While tomatoes are reducing, put shrimp in a mixing bowl.
+- While tomatoes are reducing, preheat oven to 400°F. Place the shrimp in a mixing bowl.
 Brine shrimp with salt and white wine.
 Stir to coat.